system4u-com/SecuRadar-Assessment-Onboarding/README.md

 6. At the end of the script, send the information provded by the script to your System4u contact.

+## Security

+Running the script will give access for a group of L3 technicians from System4u to the subscription with the following rights:

+- Reader
+- Microsoft Sentinel Contributor
+- Managed Services Registration assignment Delete Role

+Also, the will be eligible for activation of the following roles using the Priviledged Identity Protection:

+- Contributor
+- Security Reader

 ## Troubleshooting

 If you encounter any issues, ensure the following: